The state of Arizona provides several veteran benefits. This page explains some of them.

-Arizona State Veteran Home
+Arizona State Veterans Home

-2. Federal (Civil Service or Military Retirement) payments up to $2,500.00 per year are exempt.
-NOTE: Contact the Arizona Department of Revenue (1-800-845-8192) for any veteran tax issues.
+Federal (Civil Service or Military Retirement) payments (including SBP) of up to $2,500.00 per year are tax-free.

 Vehicle License Tax and Registration Fees

-Civil Service: Veterans who pass an examination for employment by the state, county or city will have 5 points added to their certification score.
+Veterans who pass an examination for employment by the state, county or city will have 5 points added to their certification score.
 The veteran must have served for more than six months and have an honorable discharge.

 Hunting and Fishing Licenses

 Active duty members stationed in Arizona can get hunting and fishing licenses at the resident rate.

 Free hunting/fishing combo licenses are available for 100% service-connected disabled veterans who have been an AZ resident for at least 12 months.

 Arizona State Parks

 Arizona offers the following discounts to their state parks: